signed-log/tcfig/CONTRIBUTING.md

 Contributing to this project is highly appreciated and encouraged, but you will need to follow some guidelines

+## Code Of Conduct

+As a contributor (either by contributing to the program or by opening issues for ex.), you are required to abide by the [Code of Conduct](CODE_OF_CONDUCT.md)

 ## Branch policy